Table of Contents

 If it doesn’t smell right, don’t buy it – and if picking between two solutions, don’t let money be the only deciding factor.

-- Does the solution and platform run on Amazon Web Services (AWS)?
+- Does the solution run on Amazon Web Services (AWS)?

 - How quickly are your phone calls returned?